Amazing Gold Medallions Perfect for Pendant Layering!

 Each of these lucky bringing emblems is shown in relief on the textured medallion.
 Hanging on an eighteen-inch chain this charm is very dainty coming in at less than one inch even with the bail.
 That means this massive luck-bringer does so in a very tiny package.

 It also makes it ideal for a very simple tandem layer.
-Wear this with a couple other small pendants in your collection.
+Wear this with a couple of other small pendants in your collection.
 Alternatively, you can make a tight, short tier by selecting charms on sixteen and seventeen-inch chains.

 9. Jesus & Ruby Layered Medallion